alirezahdd/UU/howto_syscall.md

 cd ../..
 sudo make -j8
 ```
 If everything goes well, you'll get a bzImage of your kernel under `arch/x86_64/boot` directory.
 Using this image you can update your kernel or use it via a virtual machine and enjoy your hello world system call.
+In order to use your system call, write a c program, and use `syscall(548,"THE INPUT");` to call your systemcall.